-What began as a blessing of the shrimp boats more than 50 years ago has grown to a major beach-front celebration of shrimp in this quaint Old Florida beach town.
+What began as a blessing of the shrimp boats 60 years ago has grown to a major beach-front celebration of shrimp in this quaint Old Florida beach town.

 The main attraction at the Fort Myers Beach Shrimp Festival is huge boiling pots of Gulf pink shrimp, which members of the Lions Club cook and serve.

 The Lions serve more than a thousand pounds of shrimp, fresh from local boats, at each year’s festival.
 Each $15 shrimp dinner is a half-pound of steaming pink shrimp served with secret-recipe Lions cocktail sauce and cole slaw.

 The festival kicks off with a two-mile-long parade at 10 a.m.
 Saturday.
 The parade features floats and bands.
 It starts at School Street and proceeds north on Estero Boulevard to the Matanzas Pass Bridge and the site of other festival events.